jhalliday/mashona/logwriting/README.md

 The AppendOnlyLog interface provides a log abstraction suitable for green-field application implementations that will run only on pmem.
 It aims to provide an elegant, minimal API that allows for an efficient implementation.

-Abstractly, the conceptual design is a list of records (ByteBuffers), which can be appended to, iterated over, or deleted.
+Abstractly, the conceptual design is a list of records (ByteBuffers), which can be appended to, iterated over, or deleted in bulk.

 This conspicuously excludes many features.
 Note there is no record numbering or indexed read access.

 The minimalism of the API allows flexibility in the implementation.
 For example, the nature and location of metadata is not exposed to the user.
-These library implementation details can be changed to allow optimal performance, without requiring changes to user's code. e.g. In the future, record write-completion flags may be used in place of checksums, as the internal structure of the log is not exposed.
+These library implementation details can be changed to allow optimal performance, without requiring changes to user's code. e.g. in the future, record write-completion flags may be used in place of checksums, as the internal structure of the log is not exposed.
 Or, records may be padded to hardware block boundaries, trading space for time.
 Though that one actually is user visible, explicitly offered as a configuration tuning parameter.